Housing & Dining

 When you first arrive on campus, we’ll share protocols for protective practices, cleaning in rooms and public spaces (e.g. bathrooms), and daily personal health checks.
 We expect you to take these seriously and follow through.

-To help support these efforts, a student committee led by BSG co-presidents Pathik Rupwate and Saad Ahsan is developing a new Student Statement of Culture.
-Expect to see this later in July.
+To help support these efforts, a student committee led by BSG co-presidents Pathik Rupwate and Saad Ahsan is developing a new Student Statement of Culture and an accompanying set of behavioral expectations.

 As much as possible, students will live in single rooms.
 You will have the option to live with a roommate in a double room if desired.
 First-year and continuing students will get their room assignments in July.